 Many applicants will get an instant decision in just a few seconds.
 But in some cases it may take longer.
 You can check the status of your application any time after you apply.

 When it comes to hotel business cards, there aren’t as many options as you’ll have for regular consumer hotel cards.
-But you will have a selection that includes a wide variety of hotel brands.
-Here are some other business cards for staying at different hotels, along with another choice for Hilton high rollers.

 The Hilton Honors Aspire Card isn’t a business card, so it lacks the business-related features you’ll find above.
 But if you spend a lot at Hilton properties every year, you might want something more high-powered than the Hilton Honors Business card.